-Born 1991 in Canada.
-Based in Toronto, Angel completed her M.A.
+Angel Callander is a writer, editor, and curator in Toronto.
+She completed her M.A.
 Art History and Visual Culture (Kunst- und Bildgeschichte) at the Humboldt University of Berlin in 2018.
-Under the supervision of Dr. Inge Hinterwaldner, her Master's thesis focuses on women's performance art as the locus of historical conceptions of what constitutes "womanhood" as a material, social category, and of the speculations for the future ontology of womanhood through posthuman theory.
+Under the supervision of Dr. Inge Hinterwaldner, her Master's thesis focuses on women's performance art as the locus of historical conceptions of what constitutes "womanhood" as a material, social category rather than a biological one, and of the speculations for the future ontology of womanhood through posthuman theory.
 She completed her B.A. in Art History and German Studies at the University of Guelph with a thesis supervised by Dr. Amanda Boetzkes, and studied abroad at the University of Konstanz with a scholarship from the Baden-Württemberg Foundation in 2014.
-Since 2009, she has worked in public institutions and artist-run-centres in Canada and Germany, including the Art Gallery of Guelph, Ed Video Media Arts Centre, Kunstraum Kreuzberg/Bethanien, and The Power Plant.
-She has also curated projects in Guelph, Berlin, and Stockholm.
-Recently she was the Editorial Resident at Canadian Art magazine for production of the Fall 2020 issue.
-Her major research interests include abjection and monstrosity, materialities of difference, cybernetics, surveillance politics, psychoanalysis, posthumanism,git materialist feminism, labour history, subcultures, and the legacies of the Cold War system.
-Working languages: English, French, German. |
+Since 2009, she has worked in galleries, public institutions and artist-run-centres in Canada and Germany, including the Art Gallery of Guelph, Ed Video Media Arts Centre, Kunstraum Kreuzberg/Bethanien, and The Power Plant.
+She has curated projects in Toronto, Berlin, Stockholm, and Guelph.
+She was Editorial Resident at Canadian Art magazine in 2020.
+She has written on a wide array of topics and interests, including: abjection and monstrosity, architecture, land use, fashion, cybernetics, surveillance politics, Net.art, posthumanism, materialist feminism, labour history, subculture, and the legacies of the Cold War system. |

 Young, emerging artists are negotiating their positions in a milieu where access to resources and capital is subject to precarious working conditions, changes in public funding, and dizzying relationships to institutional power.
 Identity politics alone are inadequate to address the material conditions of artists competing for limited resources, and contending with more stringent control over how they are allocated.
 These artists develop a new understanding of art world relations, which differs from an older generation of artists – that of Martha Rosler and Barbara Kruger – staking a claim in the transgressive gesture as ideologically pure.
 However, this generation was rebelling against models of politics and media that are now insufficient for resisting the digital platforms that shape and mediate political, individual, and institutional relations.
 Rather than resorting to nihilism in negotiating a critique, these artists find a degree of pleasure and humour in their aesthetic gestures of resilience and the nonlinear strategies of transgression.